Vyxal/Vyxal/README.md

 ## What's the Same as Version 2?

 Vyxal 3 is still a stack based programming language that uses a Single Byte Code Set (SBCS) for scoring well in code golf.
-It also retains some of the key features of. version 2, such as contexts, modifiers and many, many type overloads.
+It also retains some of the key features of version 2, such as contexts, modifiers and many, many type overloads.

 It also maintains the more prac-lang-centric features such as variables and comments that version 2 has.